Dickinson County, Kansas

 Genealogy, History & Facts

-What cities and towns are in Dickinson County, MI?
+What cities and towns are in Dickinson County, KS?

 Cities and towns located in the County include Abilene, Chapman, Delavan, Enterprise, Herington, Hope, Manchester, Navarre, Solomon, Talmage, Woodbine.

 Where can find Dickinson County Birth, marriage, Divorce and Death Records?

-Dickinson County vital records can be found at the Michigan Office of Vital Records has copies of birth and death records from July 1, 1911; marriage records from May 1913 and divorce records from July 1951.
+Dickinson County vital records can be found at the Kansas Office of Vital Records has copies of birth and death records from July 1, 1911; marriage records from May 1913 and divorce records from July 1951.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Michigan for current fees and application process.
+Please refer to the information to the Statewide Vital Records in Kansas for current fees and application process.
 Birth, marriage, and death records are connected with central life events.

 - U.S., Social Security Applications and Claims Index, 1936-2007